 If you decide to drop out of your enrolled program, just give a 72-hour notice beforehand and you will receive a full refund.

 Upon completion of a training program, the trainees are awarded training certificates from St Mark James.
 You have to renew/recertify these certificates within three years through refresher programs held twice a week at Windsor First aid.

 - All classes are taught by St Mark James certified instructors.

 - There are several high-end training facilities throughout Ontario.
 Classrooms are spacious and well-maintained, equipped with the latest AED trainers and training mannequins.

 Did You Know?

-A fever or a raise in core body temperature is a sign and symptom of an underlying condition.
-Temperature usually rises as the body fights off infection.
+A fever or a rise in core body temperature is a sign and symptom of an underlying condition.
+The temperature usually rises as the body fights off infection.
 The normal temperature of the body is 37 degrees Celsius or 98.6 degrees Fahrenheit.
 Most fevers run their course as the body defeats the infection but they can be very dangerous for infants and children.
 Temperatures of 39.4 degrees Celsius (103 degrees Fahrenheit) is usually considered dangerous for adults.
 Be sure to go see a doctor if your fever persists for several days.
 Drink a lot of water (more than the usual 8-10 glasses per day) and take over-the-counter medication if your doctor prescribes it.

 Learn more about basic first aid and enroll in a training program today.